Stochastic Optimization and Learning for Two-Stage Supplier Problems: Generalizing to the Black-Box Setting

 \subsection{Overview of the Generalization Scheme}

-We will next describe our generalization scheme based on discarding scenarios.
-As a simple warm-up exercise, let us first describe how standard standard SAA results could be applied \emph{if we have bounds on the stage-II costs}.
+We next describe our generalization scheme based on discarding scenarios.
+As a warm-up exercise, let us first describe how standard SAA results could be applied \emph{if we have bounds on the stage-II costs}.